How to run faster

 Common sense training from one of the fastest marathoners in world history.

-Hurt, adapt.
-Hurt, adapt.
-Hurt, adapt.
-I leave you with that.
-It was a statement we used at Malone University.
 You stress your system, then you rest, then attack, then rest.

-How to run faster is dependent on how well you are willing to take this advice and literally run with it.
+Lastly, how to run faster is dependent on how well you are willing to take this advice and literally run with it.